You might be reading this thinking, “what?!” Could smoothies cause acne and breakouts?

 Want more tips for clear skin?

 If this article about smoothies causing breakouts and acne rings true to you, and you’re eating a healthy diet and not getting the clear skin results you should, you should check out my Acne Causing Health Foods Video Masterclass.
 I made this course for those of you who are already on a healthy diet and still getting breakouts and acne.
 This course goes through all the unknown health foods, superfoods and supplements that can be messing up your skin, and which ones will help clear up your skin.
-There’s no other course like it!
-Click here to get started right away.
+There’s no other course like it.